-The identification of stakeholders and the continuous and systematic analysis of their issues and expectations forms a cornerstone of stakeholder management.
-Stakeholders are involved on an ongoing basis.
+Stakeholders are involved in an ongoing manner.
 In addition to the online stakeholder survey conducted annually to date via the website, a wide variety of dialogue formats are used.
-These include questionnaires (through regular customer satisfaction assessments, social media, employee app), annual target attainment discussions with employees, personal discussions and dialogue at local, national and international level about cooperation in bodies and associations, topically related stakeholder events at the Ranshofen plant, participation in trade fairs and conferences, and communication through social media.
+These include questionnaires (e.g. via social media, employee app), annual target attainment discussions with employees, personal discussions and dialogue at local, national and international level about cooperation in bodies and associations, topically related stakeholder events at the Ranshofen site, participation in trade fairs and conferences, and communication through social media.

 Help us contribute to shaping sustainability at AMAG.

 You can decide for yourself which topics you want to address.

 We will use the survey findings to shape our approach and commitment to sustainability, as well as the main topics to be included in our sustainability report.
 Your responses will be anonymous, the survey will take 5 minutes to answer.

 AMAG draws on the expertise offered by global initiatives and networks, while at the same time contributing its own expertise.
 The company cooperates with industry and aluminium associations in order to create a level playing field in aluminium production, among other objectives.
 It also supports the development of international framework legislation on climate change and greenhouse gas emissions, and actively participates in the debate on solutions to these challenges.